iCliniq Logo

 What Is Hyperemesis Gravidarum?

 Among the many manifestations of pregnancy, one is nausea and vomiting.
-It is commonly known as morning sickness; mild nausea and vomiting are normal symptoms in all cases of pregnancy.
-Around 60% to 70% of women complain of vomiting in the first trimester, but this gets resolved as it progresses to the twentieth week.
+It is commonly known as morning sickness.
+Mild nausea and vomiting are normal symptoms in all cases of pregnancy.
+Around 60 to 70 percent of women complain of vomiting in the first trimester, but this gets resolved as it progresses to the twentieth week.
 When this nausea and vomiting exceeds the normal duration or turns severe, the results are troublesome.
-Persistent nausea and vomiting, which hinders the mother from getting adequate nutrition, creates electrolyte imbalance, vitamin, and mineral deficits, and loss of a great amount of body weight that may require medical intervention and hospitalization, is termed hyperemesis gravidarum.
+Persistent nausea and vomiting, which hinder the mother from getting adequate nutrition, create electrolyte imbalances, vitamin and mineral deficits, and loss of a great amount of body weight that may require medical intervention and hospitalization, is termed hyperemesis gravidarum.
 Nausea and vomiting are common conditions in pregnancy, but their continuum may result in this condition; there is no specific line that exists between hyperemesis gravidarum from nausea and vomiting.

 Who Is at More Risk of Hyperemesis Gravidarum?